ragul023/gitmonitor/backend/ReadMe.md

 GET /api/repositories/:id/analytics
 ```

-These APIs will provide repository activity, historical events, and aggregated statistics.
+These APIs will be used to get repository activity, old events, and analytics.

 ---

 ## Monitoring Dashboard

-The frontend will provide a repository monitoring dashboard.
+The frontend will show the activities happening in the repository.

-The dashboard is planned to display information such as:
+For example:

 ```text
 Repository Overview